copilot-emacs/copilot.el/README.md

 ![](assets/company-overlay.png)

-This is an example of using together with default frontend of `company-mode`.
-Because both `company-mode` and `copilot.el` use overlay to show completion, so the conflict is inevitable.
-To solve the problem, I recommend you to use `company-box` (only available on GUI), which is based on child frame rather than overlay.
+This is an example of using together with the default frontend of `company-mode`.
+Because both `company-mode` and `copilot.el` use overlays to show completions, the conflict is inevitable.
+The recommended solution is to use `company-box` (only available on GUI), which is based on child frames rather than overlays.

-After using `company-box`, you have:
+After using `company-box`, you get:

 ![](assets/company-box.png)

-In other editors (e.g. `VS Code`, `PyCharm`), completions from copilot and other sources can not show at the same time.
+In other editors (e.g. `VS Code`, `PyCharm`), completions from Copilot and other sources cannot show at the same time.
-But I decided to allow them to coexist, allowing you to choose a better one at any time.
+In `copilot.el` they are allowed to coexist, so you can choose the better one at any time.

 ### Cursor Jumps to End of Line When Typing